Reusable vs. Single-Use Moisture Probes

+Professional installers assess RH in concrete slabs by inserting probes to measure water vapor levels.
 However, not all concrete RH probes are alike.
-In fact, there are two distinct types: single-use and multi-use.
-In a recycled world, one might consider multi-use moisture content probes to be a viable way to save on the expense of their single-use cousins.
+In fact, two distinct types are available: single use and reusable.
+In a world that increasingly emphasizes recycling, one might consider reusable probes to be the preferred option over their single use cousins.
 Why buy a new one if the old one will still do?

 In the world of concrete moisture testing, the answer may not be quite as simple as it first appears.